-Ryan Folmar enters year six as the head baseball coach at Oral Roberts University with a career record of 177-111 (.615) and three-straight Summit League Coach of the Year honors to his name.
+Ryan Folmar begins year eight as the head baseball coach at Oral Roberts University in 2019 with a career record of 244-157 (.608) and a four-time Summit League Coach of the Year (2015, '16, '17, '18).
 Prior to being tabbed the head coach in 2013, Folmar served on the ORU coaching staff as an assistant for nine seasons.

-Folmar led the Golden Eagles to their 17th-consecutive conference regular season title and the program's 18th-straight tournament title in 2017 posting a 43-16 overall record on his way to being named Oklahoma Baseball Coaches Association College Coach of the Year.
-ORU advanced to the NCAA Regionals for the 28th time in its history where it picked up Coach Folmar's first-ever NCAA victory, a 14-6 win over in-state rival Oklahoma State in an elimination game.
+Folmar led the Golden Eagles to their 18th-consecutive regular season title and the program's 19th-straight tournament title as members of The Summit League in 2018 posting a 38-20 overall record on his way to being named Summit League Coach of the Year.
+ORU advanced to the NCAA Regionals for the 28th time in its history.
+Coach Folmar picked up his first-ever NCAA victory in 2017, a 14-6 win over in-state rival Oklahoma State in an elimination game.

 In 2016, ORU went 38-21 on its way to Summit League regular season and tournament championships before an appearance in the NCAA Regionals.
 The Golden Eagles finished the regular season with a 4-1 record against teams from the Big 12 with wins over Oklahoma, Kansas State and a home-and-home sweep of Oklahoma State, and added road wins over SEC members Auburn and Mississippi State.